 For many IT operations and site reliability engineering (SRE) teams, two of these pillars, logs and metrics, are familiar enough.
 For decades, teams have analyzed logs and metrics in order to:

 Tracing starts the moment a user interacts with an application.
-You send an initial request — adding an item to your cart, for example — and that is assigned a unique trace ID.
+You send an initial request and that is assigned a unique trace ID.
 One trace represents one user interaction.
-As the request moves through the host system, every operation performed on it (span) is tagged a few items:
+As the request moves through the host system, every operation performed on it (span) is tagged with a few items.

-Each span represents one segment of the request’s path.
-So, each span includes important information related to the service performing the operation, such as:
+Each span represents one segment of the request’s path including information like:

-The fundamental goal behind tracing — understanding transactions — is always the same.
+The fundamental goal behind tracing — understanding digital transactions — is always the same.
 But the way we do it changes.
-It doesn’t work, though, when used with applications built on a distributed software architecture, such as microservices.
+It doesn’t work, though, when used with applications built on a distributed architecture, like microservices.

 Let’s first look at traditional tracing, how it used to work, and then we can start to understand why this isn’t a great solution today.

-A single user transaction fans out to interact with tens or hundreds of microservices, each one requesting data from backend data stores, interacting with each other via APIs, or interacting with other parts of your infrastructure.
+A single-user transaction fans out to interact with tens or hundreds of microservices, each one requesting data from backend data stores, interacting with each other via APIs, or other parts of your infrastructure.
 (Think of it as software using software.)

 By design, microservices scale independently from one another.
-It’s perfectly normal to have multiple instances of a single service running at the same time on different servers, in different locations and different environments.
-And each microservice can run on multi-layered stacks made up of:
+It’s normal to have multiple instances of a single service running at the same time on different servers, and different environments.
+Each microservice can run on multi-layered stacks made up of:

-Traditional monitoring — looking at samples or a single body of code — just won’t cut it.
-To understand request flows within a web of microservices, you must collect additional data, such as:
+Traditional monitoring — looking at a single body of code — just won’t cut it.
+To understand request flows within a web of microservices, you must collect additional data, like:

 Because traces are distributed across different services, this process of tagging spans and correlating them is called “distributed tracing”.

-Imagine a popular online video game with millions of users.
-This game must keep track of each player’s location, every interaction they have with each other, the items they pick up in the game and a variety of other data generated during play.
+For instance, think of any popular online video game with millions of users.
+This game must keep track of each player’s location, every interaction they have with each other, the items they pick up in the game, and a variety of other data generated during play.
 Keeping the game running smoothly would be unthinkable with traditional tracing methods — distributed tracing makes it possible.

-Distributed tracing follows a request (transaction) as it moves between multiple services within a microservices architecture, allowing so you can identify where the service request originates from (user-facing frontend application) throughout its journey with other services.
+Distributed tracing follows a request (transaction) as it moves between multiple services within a microservices architecture, allowing you to identify where the service request originates from (user-facing frontend application) throughout its journey with other services.

 As an example of distributed tracing, imagine a collection of microservices in a standard modern application: